-Preliminary maps of riparian reach, local drainage, and drainage basin boundaries and main stem streams in each riparian reach were developed as ArcView themes (see Appendix 1) on the basis of initial field reconnaissance, aerial photos, topographic maps (i.e., a digital raster graphic), and the WoUS maps developed by Lichvar (2002).
+Preliminary maps of riparian reach, local drainage, and drainage basin boundaries and main stems in each riparian reach were developed as ArcView themes (see Appendix 1) on the basis of initial field reconnaissance, aerial photos, topographic maps (i.e., a digital raster graphic), and the WoUS maps developed by Lichvar and Ericsson (2003).

 Each riparian reach was assigned pneumonic identifier for display and digital manipulation purposes.
 The local drainage of a riparian reach was combined with the local drainages of all upstream riparian reaches to define the drainage basin boundary of each riparian reach.
 On nonheadwater riparian reaches (i.e., riparian reaches with other riparian reaches upstream) the longitudinal (i.e., upstream/downstream) boundaries of a riparian reach corresponded to changes in stream gradient or channel morphology resulting from geological control (e.g. knick points), tributaries/distributaries, artificial grade control structures, or other features related to cultural alteration.
-On headwater reaches, the upstream end of main stem channel of headwater riparian reach always included third order streams (Strahler 1952, 1957) as mapped by Lichvar (2002), and in many cases the upstream end included second order streams.
+On headwater reaches, the upstream end of main stem channel of headwater riparian reach always included third order streams (Strahler 1952, 1957) as mapped by Lichvar and Ericsson (2003), and in many cases the upstream end included second order streams.
 Strahler stream order refers to a stream numbering method in which the smallest, terminal stream segments receive a designation of first order or "1" (Figure 5).
 A stream segment downstream from the confluence of two first order stream segments receives a designation of second order or "2".
 A stream segment downstream from the confluence of two second order stream segments receives a designation of third order or "3", and so on.
-In all cases, stream order increases only when two stream segments of equal order join.
+In all cases, order or "3", and so on.
+In all cases, Figure 5.
+Example of Strahler stream orders stream order increases only when two stream segments of equal order join.